All Episodes

 And the fact that Trump's doing well is bad enough.

-If Palin is helping him, that's you know keep away from sharp objects time.
+If Palin is helping him, that's, you know, keep away from sharp objects time.

 That'll drive them over the edge.

-That Palin would be a fail.
+That Palin would be a thing.

-Oh no.
+Oh, no.

-They would be of the mind that Palin would hurt Trump.
+They would be of the mind that Palin would hurt Trump because they think Palin hurt them.

 They don't think it was McCain that was the problem.